-Crosscut Saw and Mt Speculation is a 24.7km, grade 4 hike located in the Alpine National Park, Victoria.
-The hike should take around 2 days to complete.
+The Crosscut Saw and Mt Speculation is a 24.7km, grade 4 hike in Alpine National Park, Victoria.
+This hike typically takes 2 days to complete.

 The hike from Mount Howitt to Mount Speculation follows the path of the Australian Alps Walking Track as it makes its way along the Crosscut Saw.
 Many would describe this as one of the must-do hikes in the Alpine National Park.